March 4, 2011

 More About Immunocontraception

 Immunocontraception uses the body's immune response to prevent pregnancy.
 Wild female mammals are vaccinated annually, just like we receive vaccinations.
-However, for wild mammals, the syringe and needle are attached to a dart that is shot into the female from a dart gun, either from the ground or from the air.
+A syringe and needle are attached to a dart that is shot into the female from a dart gun, either from the ground or from the air.

 How it works